Rainbow Loom: History

 Rainbow Loom was created by Cheong Choon Ng, a Malaysian immigrant of Chinese descent who came to the United States in 1991 to attend Wichita State University, where he earned a graduate degree in mechanical engineering.
 He was employed as a crash-test engineer for Nissan Motor Company in 2010.
 He conceived the idea of a toy loom for rubber-band crafting after seeing his young daughters make rubber-band bracelets.
-He tried to show them how they could link the rubber bands together but was unsuccessful, so he stuck a scrap board with multiple rows of pegs on which the bands could be linked more easily.
+He tried to show them how they could link the rubber bands together but was unsuccessful because of the large size of his fingers, so he stuck a scrap board with multiple rows of pegs on which the bands could be linked more easily.

 The bracelets became popular with the neighborhood children, and his daughter suggested that he sell them.
 He spent six months developing the loom kit and designed 28 versions.
 His prototype, which he called Twistz Bandz, used a wooden board, pegs, and dental hooks.
 He invested $10,000 and found a factory in China to manufacture the parts, which he and his wife assembled in their home in June 2011.
 Ng decided to rename his product after discovering that an elastic hair band on the market was named Twist Band, and his brother and niece came up with the name Rainbow Loom.

 Efforts to sell the loom online and in toy stores, however, were unsuccessful because customers did not understand how to use the product.
 Ng started a website and filmed instructional videos featuring his daughters and niece.
 In summer 2012, Ng received his first store orders from franchises of Learning Express Toys, a specialty crafts chain, and sales picked up.
 In June 2013 arts and crafts retail chain Michaels test-marketed the product in 32 stores; by August the chain was carrying Rainbow Loom in its 1,100 U.S. locations.
 Rainbow Loom is also sold at Mastermind Toys in Canada and specialty stores.
 As of August 2013, 600 retailers were selling Rainbow Loom at a retail price of $15 to $17.
 The kits are manufactured in China, and Ng supervises distribution out of a 7500 sqft warehouse near his home.